Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Video Generative Models Details

 \section{Video Generative Models Details}

-At their core, latent video generative models often utilize a combination of a 3D Variational Autoencoder (VAE) \citep{kingma2013auto, lin2024open} to tokenize individual frames, a text encoder, like T5 \citep{raffel2020exploring} to encode frames into latent.
+At their core, latent video generative models often utilize a combination of a 3D Variational Autoencoder (VAE) \citep{kingma2013auto, lin2024open} to tokenize individual frames, a text encoder, such as T5 \citep{raffel2020exploring} to encode frames into latent.
 During training a noisy latent is produced by the forward diffusion process.
-This latent is then processed by a parametrized model, either a transformer model ~\citep{yang2023diffusion} or a U-Net \citep{ronneberger2015u, zhou2022magicvideo, bar2024lumiere} resulting in a patchified long sequence of visual tokens, in case of the former type of model.
-Depending on the model architecture different input modalities can be handled like text-to-video, image-to-video, text+image-to-video, and sometimes video continuation regimes facilitating both open-domain and controlled generation scenarios \citep{yang2024cogvideox, kong2024hunyuanvideo, nvidia2025cosmosworldfoundationmodel, brooks2024video}.
-Although some state-of-the-art video generation models adopt an autoregressive framework, predicting frames sequentially based on prior outputs \citep{weng2024art, deng2024nova, dirk2020scaling}, many others utilize non-autoregressive approaches to generate frames simultaneously \citep{yang2024cogvideox, kong2024hunyuanvideo, xing2025dynamicrafter}.
+This latent is then processed by a parametrized model, either a transformer model ~\citep{yang2023diffusion} or a U-Net \citep{ronneberger2015u, zhou2022magicvideo, bar2024lumiere} resulting in a patchified sequence of visual tokens, in the case of the former type of model.
+Depending on the model architecture, different input modalities can be handled, such as text-to-video, image-to-video, text+image-to-video, and sometimes video continuation regimes facilitating both open-domain and controlled generation scenarios \citep{yang2025cogvideox, kong2024hunyuanvideo, nvidia2025cosmosworldfoundationmodel, SORA}.
+Although some state-of-the-art video generation models adopt an autoregressive framework, predicting frames sequentially based on prior outputs \citep{weng2024art, deng2024nova, dirk2020scaling}, many others utilize non-autoregressive approaches to generate frames simultaneously \citep{yang2025cogvideox, kong2024hunyuanvideo, xing2024dynamicrafter}.
 In Table \ref{tab:VGM_hyperpameters}, we specify the parameters of particular models used in our benchmark, along with it's architectural design choices.
-As to faithfully get the best generation outcome we use the best hyperparameters reported for each model.
-Due to the high API costs-per five seconds video, along with the impressive performance of COSMOS \citep{nvidia2025cosmosworldfoundationmodel} among established benchmarks, we opted to not use any closed-source VGMs like \citep{SORA,klingai}.
-Still all the open-source alternatives used for our analysis match the performance of most closed-source one across established benchmarks for VGMs.
+To faithfully obtain the best generation outcome, we use the best hyperparameters reported for each model.